IlaiPingle/GMAIL/README.md

 ```

 This will:
-- Build and start both the Internet Server and Bloom Filter Server
+- Build and start the Frontend, Backend, and Bloom Filter Server
+- Make the frontend available at http://localhost:3000
-- Make the email server available on port 8080
+- Make the backend API available at http://localhost:8080
 - Make the security filter available on port 4000
+To see the webpage itself, go to http://localhost:3000 in your web browser

 ### Stop the System